How much deposit do I need for a house?

 Help from parents

-As well as guarantor mortgages (see above), you can also get help from family or friends if they’re able to gift you your deposit or part of it.
+As well as guarantor mortgages, family or friends can also help by gifting you your deposit or part of it.

-You may also be able to borrow from your parents, and pay them back later on.
+You may also be able to borrow from your parents, and pay them back later.

-Our first time buyer guide has more information about how your parents can help with a mortgage deposit.
+Learn more about how parents can help with a mortgage deposit in our first time buyer guide.

 Do I need a deposit to buy my council house?